 While most spiders are harmless to humans, some live in parts of the home and can scare people with their size or speed.
 This is one of those creatures, but like most spiders, it isn’t a public health threat.

-These types of spiders in Minnesota have long hairy legs that allow them to climb around on ceilings and walls easily, which is how they earn the nickname running crab spider.
+These types of spiders in Minnesota have long, hairy legs that allow them to climb around on ceilings and walls easily, which is how they earn the nickname running crab spider.

-And while they come in different colors (ranging from light gray to brown), they are uniformly camouflaged with gray and brown hairs to blend into their surroundings.
+While they come in different colors (ranging from light gray to brown), they are uniformly camouflaged with gray and brown hairs to blend into their surroundings.

 8. Daring Jumping Spider